kristorres/tensai/README.md

   * The player can select the category, difficulty level, question type, and number of questions in the trivia quiz.
 The questions are random and retrieved from the [*Open Trivia Database*](https://opentdb.com).
+  * The player will have 15 seconds to answer each question in the trivia quiz.
-  * The player will immediately know if he/she answered a question correctly or incorrectly.
+    He/she will immediately know if he/she answered a question correctly or incorrectly.
 Regardless, the next question will be displayed three seconds after the current question is answered.
   * The player can review every question in the quiz.
 If he/she answered any